vectara/py-vectara-agentic/README.md

 When a workflow reaches its timeout, the timeout handler builds and returns an `OutputModelOnFail` by reading each field named in that model from the workflow’s Context; for any field that isn’t set in the context, it uses the default value you’ve defined on `OutputModelOnFail`.
-In other words, every property in `OutputModelOnFail` must declare a default so that even if the corresponding context variable is missing—the model can be fully populated and returned without errors.
+In other words, every property in `OutputModelOnFail` must declare a default so that even if the corresponding context variable is missing, the model can be fully populated and returned without errors.

 ### Built-in Workflows